-Student-at-Risk: refers to any student whose physical or mental state is such that they may be or have become a threat to themselves, the physical or mental welfare of others, the educational process, or the Brock community in general.
+Student at-Risk: refers to any student whose physical or mental state is such that they may be or have become a threat to themselves, the physical or mental welfare of others, the educational process, or the Brock community in general.

-Student-at-Risk Case Team: is a cross disciplinary team of Brock professionals that facilitates information transfer and to provide a coordinated response to assist students when a need is identified.
+Campus Assessment, Response, and Education Team: is a cross disciplinary team of Brock professionals that facilitates information transfer and to provide a coordinated response to assist students when a need is identified.
 See 1.1-1.4 below.

-University Appeal Board: is comprised of members appointed for a one to three-year term by the Provost and Vice President, Academic.
+University Appeal Board: is comprised of members appointed for a one to three-year term by the Vice President Academic.
 See the Student Code of Conduct for more information.